KhabiKd/Algorithms/README.md

 4) Quick Sort.
 Significantly faster than the selective sort algorithm.
 The essence of the algorithm: is based on recursion.
 The base case is an empty list or a list with one element, since they are already sorted.
 Next, the pivot element of the list is selected.
 And on the left side of it is a subarray with smaller elements, and on the right side with large ones.
 For these subarrays, quicksort is again used

 5) Hash Map. Сommonly used data structure.
 Stores pairs: key-value.
 Much faster than lists and arrays, returns any value by key almost instantly.
 However, there is also a worst case Hash map, when the number of collisions increases.
 In other words, several keys will correspond to one value, thereby slowing down the algorithm.
 Solution: increase the size of the array.

+6) Breadth First Search.
+It all starts with creating a queue.
+The algorithm first checks the nearest neighbors to the original key.
+After bypassing all, the algorithm goes through all the neighbors of already checked neighbors.
+A new list is also created, where keys that have already been checked will fit.